 Measure out the dried cranberries, brown sugar, cinnamon, and nutmeg and add to the mixing bowl with the chopped nuts.
 You can prepare this step ahead of time.
 Just cover your mixing bowl well to keep the brown sugar from drying out and clumping.

-Final Step for the slow cooker baked apples
+Final Step: Cooking the slow cooker baked apples

-Cook on low in your Crock Pot for about 2 hours.
+Cook on low in your Crock Pot for about two – two and a half hours.
 Every slow cooker is a little bit different and different apples cook differently.
-Start checking at about one-and-a-half hours and then frequently to make sure the apples aren’t falling apart.
+The first time you cook this slow cooker dessert, start checking at about one-and-a-half hours and then frequently to make sure the apples aren’t falling apart.
 You want them soft, but whole.
 You aren’t making apple sauce!

 When the slow cooker baked apples are fork tender but not totally falling apart then they are done!